Special Needs Advocate Unit

 The mandate of the Special Needs Advocate Unit is to improve the quality of life for Indigenous children and their families living with special needs and/or disabilities and mental health in First Nation communities and urban settings; also to pursue ongoing communication between First Nation health care and social services providers.

-The Assembly of Manitoba Chiefs in conjunction with the EAGLE Urban Transition Centre (EUTC) and First Nation and Inuit Health Branch (FNIHB) have partnered in creating a Special Needs Patient Advocacy program to ensure meaningful participation and engagement of First Nations children and/or adults, in the Jordan’s Principle implementation process both on and off reserve.
+The Assembly of Manitoba Chiefs in conjunction with the EAGLE Urban Transition Centre (EUTC) and First Nations and Inuit Health Branch (FNIHB) have partnered in creating a Special Needs Patient Advocacy program to ensure meaningful participation and engagement of First Nations children and/or adults, in the Jordan’s Principle implementation process both on and off reserve.

 Jordan’s Principle is a child-first principle used across Canada to resolve jurisdictional disputes within, and between government services provided to First Nations children.